pu2clr/PIC16F/projects/01-Blink/README.md

 In conclusion, incorporating LEDs into PIC microcontroller learning projects is an effective way to introduce foundational concepts, provide engaging feedback, and foster a deeper understanding of electronics and programming.

-This folder contains a basic example demonstrating how to blink a LED using a PIC16F628A microcontroller.
-It's a minimalistic application designed to provide a foundation for developing a wide range of more complex projects.
-This simple yet instructive example can be a starting point for various applications, offering insights into basic microcontroller programming and hardware interaction.

 ## REFERENCES